The Create Task Sequence activity will create an empty task sequence and optionally dispatch it to a task executer.

 The Statistics button opens the activity's statistics window.
 See Statistics for more information about this property.

 Use the Task Executer / Dispatcher box to select the task executer or dispatcher that you want to assign the task sequence to.
 If you want to create a task sequence but not dispatch it, click the button so that this box now reads None.
-If you want to dispatch the task sequence at a later time, you should click the remove button and use Dispatch TS (Task Sequence) activity to assign the task sequence to a task executer later in your process flow.
+You'll also need to uncheck the Dispatch and Wait box.
+This can be used to do things like pushing the task sequence onto a list before dispatching it.
+Once you know who to dispatch the task sequence to, you'll need to use a Dispatch TS (Task Sequence) activity to assign the task sequence to a task executer later in your process flow.
 See Dispatch Task Sequence for more information about this activity.

 The Priority box sets the priority level of the task sequence.
 By default, task executers will complete task sequences and activities in the order they were received (first in, first out).
 However, you might want a task executer to complete more important tasks first.
 You can use the Priority box to cause the task executer to work on higher priority tasks sequences before lower priority task sequences.